PingOne Advanced Identity Cloud

 Advanced Identity Cloud returns the available log entries in the result array.
 Results are in JSON format or plaintext, depending on the source you request.

 To reduce the size of the output, log query results are by default restricted to the last 24 hours, unless you add beginTime and/or endTime query parameters.
-Refer to Get log results for a time period.
+Learn more in Get log results for a time period.

 Get log results for a time period